Who put Bella in the wych elm?: Investigation

 When police checked the trunk of the tree they found an almost complete skeleton, with a shoe, a gold wedding ring, and some fragments of clothing.
 The skull was valuable evidence, in that it still had some tufts of hair and had a clear dental pattern, despite some missing teeth.
 After further investigation, the remains of a hand were found some distance from the tree.

-The body was sent for forensic examination by James Webster.
+The body was sent for forensic examination by the Birmingham-based Home Office pathologist James Webster.
 He quickly established that it was that of a female who had been dead for at least 18 months, placing time of death in or before October 1941; Webster also discovered a section of taffeta in her mouth, suggesting that she had died from suffocation.
-From the measurement of the trunk in which the body had been discovered, he also deduced that it must have been placed there "still warm" after the killing, as it could not have fitted once rigor mortis had taken hold.
+From the measurement of the trunk in which the body had been discovered, he also deduced that it must have been placed there "still warm" after the killing, as it could not have fit once rigor mortis had taken hold.

 Police could tell from items found with the body what the woman had looked like, but with so many people reported missing during the Second World War, records were too numerous for a proper identification to take place.
 They cross-referenced the details they had with reports of missing persons throughout the region, but none of them seemed to match the evidence.
-In addition, they contacted every dentist in the area since the dentistry was quite distinctive.
+In addition, they contacted dentists in the area since the dentistry was quite distinctive.

-In late December 1943, a graffiti message, related to the mystery, appeared on a wall in Upper Dean Street, Birmingham, reading Who put Luebella down the wych elm – Hagley Wood.
-This provided investigators with several new leads for tracing who the victim could have been.
-Other messages in the same hand appeared too.
-Since at least the 1970s, similar graffiti has sporadically appeared on the Hagley Obelisk near to where the woman's body was discovered, which asks the slightly modified Who put Bella in the Witch Elm?.

-Facial reconstruction
+Twenty-first century

+A case review by West Mercia Police was closed in 2014.

-An episode of the television programme Nazi Murder Mysteries described a forensic facial reconstruction undertaken by the Liverpool John Moores University's "Face Lab", from photographs of the skull.
+A 2018 episode of the television programme Nazi Murder Mysteries described a forensic facial reconstruction, undertaken by the Liverpool John Moores University's "Face Lab", from photographs of the skull.
 It was commissioned by Andrew Sparke, for his books on the incident.

+In May 2023, the BBC launched an appeal to museums, to track down the victim's remains with the intention of carrying out DNA analysis.
+The remains had, until the late 1960s or early 1970s, been in the Birmingham City Police's "black museum" at their Tally Ho! training centre.
+The appeal was made in conjunction with a BBC podcast on the case, The Body in the Tree.